ossf/fuzz-introspector/oss_fuzz_integration/README.md

 When you run above command, the OSS-Fuzz coverage run will start a webserver (like following logs) to serve coverage reports.
 You need to kill it using Ctrl-C to let the rest of script work correctly on your local machine.
+This is only the first time a HTTP server is started.
+The second time it will be the Fuzz Introspector report and when this shows you can navigate to `https://localhost:8008/fuzz_report.html`.

 ### Build with OSS-Fuzz base clang image
 Following the above instructions, you can use the following command to perform